Website 2016/17 report

 - Continuation of shared reading to boost literacy levels

-- Raise awareness and profile of pupil premium students with staff and governors by introducing pupil premium students as a key focus group in data analysis to support intervention
+- Continue to raise awareness and profile of pupil premium students with staff and governors by a robust analysis of key groups data

 - Whole school literacy and numeracy programmes to boost student’s achievement.